Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Introduction

 \section{Introduction}

-Recently we experienced in the community of theoretical high-energy physics a growing interest regarding the topic of non-relativistic string theory.
-The first theory of non-relativistic strings was formulated in flat spacetime \cite{Gomis:2000bd} and later it was also found in AdS$_5\times$S$^5$ \cite{Gomis:2005pg}, but it is only recently that we gained a better understanding of these type of theories.
-In \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij} it was found that non-relativistic string theories (in flat or curved backgrounds) are theories secretly defined on a background which is \emph{String Newton-Cartan}.
+Recently, we experienced in the community of theoretical high-energy physics a growing interest regarding the topic of non-relativistic string theory.
+The first theory of non-relativistic strings was formulated in flat spacetime \cite{Gomis:2000bd,Danielsson:2000gi} and later it was also constructed in AdS$_5\times$S$^5$ \cite{Gomis:2005pg}, but it is only recently that we gained a better understanding of these type of theories.
+In \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij} it was found that non-relativistic string theories (in flat or curved backgrounds) are theories secretly defined on a manifold which is \emph{String Newton-Cartan}.
 This is quite different from the usual relativistic string theory, where the string is free to move on a Riemannian manifold.
-In these papers, T-duality and symmetries for non-relativistic string theories are also discussed\footnote{In these papers only closed strings have been considered.
+These articles also discuss T-duality and symmetries for non-relativistic string theories\footnote{In these articles, only closed strings have been considered.
 For recent work on non-relativistic \emph{open} strings, see \cite{Gomis:2020fui, Gomis:2020izd}.}.
-The approach used in \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij} consists in expanding at large speed of light the relativistic vielbeine and extract the string Newton-Cartan geometry data as coefficients of the expansion.
+The approach used in \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij} consists in expanding the relativistic vielbein at large parameter $\omega$, which plays the stringy analogue role of the speed of light, and extract the String Newton-Cartan geometry data as coefficients of the expansion.
+Before taking $\omega$ to infinity, this procedure requires us to couple the relativistic action to a closed critical B-field, in order to trade a divergent term in the metric for additional non-dynamical fields, which can be interpreted as Lagrange multipliers.

-An alternative interpretation of non-relativistic string theory has also been proposed, which is based on the fact that one can obtain a Polyakov-type action on a torsional Newton-Cartan geometry (of a particle type) from the reduction of a Riemannian background with a null isometry \cite{Harmark:2017rpg, Harmark:2018cdl}.
-It has been shown in \cite{Harmark:2019upf} that the expansion in the speed of light and the null reduction procedures are equivalent.
-In this paper we will take the expansion point of view.

-Non-relativistic string theory defined on a string Newton-Cartan background is free of Weyl anomalies \cite{Gomis:2019zyu} and it can be considered as a consistent string theory, independent from its parental relativistic theory, to be studied on its own.
-In particular one could ask what is the non-relativistic version of the AdS/CFT duality which has been largely studied in AdS$_5\times$S$^5$ string theory and $\mathcal{N}=4$ SYM theory in 4d \cite{Aharony:1999ti}.